yazon/flexllama/README.md

 ______________________________________________________________________

-#### Using the Quick Start Script (`docker-start.sh`)
+#### Using the Quick Start Script (`docker-start.sh`) - ONE COMMAND SETUP! ✨

-For an easier start, the `docker-start.sh` helper script automates several setup steps.
-It checks your Docker environment, builds the correct image (CPU or GPU) and provides the commands to launch FlexLLama.
+The `docker-start.sh` script provides a **fully automated, plug-and-play setup**.
+Just run ONE command and everything is configured automatically:
+- Auto-detects your GPU(s)
+- Auto-configures NVIDIA runtime (if needed)
+- Builds the correct Docker image
+- Starts the container automatically
+- **NVIDIA + AMD multi-GPU systems work automatically!**

 1. **Make the script executable (Linux/Unix):**